 |At least 9 credits

-For the purpose of Title IV Federal Student Aid, enrollment status is determined at the end of the add/drop period.
-For online courses, both 8-week online sessions in a semester are considered to be one unit.
-Thus, if a student aid recipient who is registered for both sessions either (1) completes the first session, but withdraws from the second, or (2) withdraws from the first session, but goes on to complete the second session, the student may be subject to the U.S. Department of Education's Federal Return of Title IV Funds calculation.
+For the purpose of Title IV Federal Student Aid, enrollment status is determined at the end of the first add/drop period of each semester.
+For online courses, both 8-week sessions are together considered to be equivalent to one semester.
+Thus, if a student aid recipient who is registered for both sessions either (1) completes the first session, but drops a course from the second, or (2) drops a course from the first session, but goes on to complete the second session, the student may be subject to the U.S. Department of Education's Federal Return of Title IV Funds calculation.
 If the student's enrollment status level changes, financial aid may be prorated or reduced.
 Furthermore, a student in situation (2), above, must confirm in writing that he or she will return for the second session, or risk losing all Title IV funding for the semester.
-All students who receive financial aid and are considering withdrawing from courses are advised to consult with the financial aid office.
+All students who receive financial aid and are considering dropping or withdrawing from courses are advised to consult with the financial aid office.

 Students desiring to attend a class and participate in the class activities without earning a grade for the course and without earning credit toward a degree may audit the course.
 Enrollment as an auditor is permitted only after students otherwise eligible to enroll in the course on a credit basis have had an opportunity to do so.